kaiwhata/Example_AVC_Repo/README.md

 - [ ] Leo: Implement sensor averaging

 ####Week 1 Review (24th Apil 2016)
-Everyone other than Darren did all their assigned tasks this week.
+* Everyone other than Darren did all their assigned tasks this week.
-We have set goals for next week ([Week 2 Checklist](#week-2-checklist)) Bonnie will help Leo to catchup
+* We have set goals for next week ([Week 2 Checklist](#week-2-checklist))
+* Bonnie will help Leo to catchup
-All up to date files on Github
+* All up to date files on Github (Woot!
+We made our first real code commit today!)
-Leo, Bonnie and Darren attended the team meeting this week (Tyler sent his apologies deue to illness) Leo, Bonnie, Daren and Tyler were at the lab this week.
+* Leo, Bonnie and Darren attended the team meeting this week (Tyler sent his apologies deue to illness)
+* Leo, Bonnie, Daren and Tyler were at the lab this week.
-Everyone has signed the AVC plan, we're working on the Background section of the progress report now.
-We have decided not to share them wthin the group.
+* Everyone has signed the AVC plan, we're working on the Background section of the progress report now.
+We have decided not to share them within the group.

 ###Week 2 Checklist
+- [ ] Bonnie: Arrange team digital meeting
+- [ ] Bonnie: Check team member progress
-- [ ] Bonnie: Arrange team digital meeting, check team member progress, plan for following week
+- [ ] Bonnie: Plan for following week (setup checklist)
 - [ ] Darren: Suggest order of method development
+- [ ] Darren: Research PID
 - [ ] Tyler: Update github with progress from last meeting
 - [ ] Leo: Finalise chassis design